jejacobs23/osteo-RNA-Seq-Workflow/README.md

     NON_PF=true \
     TMP_DIR=<path to temp directory>/working_temp_stf
 ```
-**Step 7) Trim adapter sequences prior to alignment:** Trimmomatic is a flexibel read trimming tool for Illumina NGS data.
+**Step 7) Trim adapter sequences prior to alignment:** Trimmomatic is a flexible read trimming tool for Illumina NGS data.
 It performs a variety of useful trimming tasks for illumina paired-end and single ended data.
 See: http://www.usadellab.org/cms/?page=trimmomatic

 The "PE" tells trimmomatic to run in Paired End Mode